Dr. David T. Kehler, Director of Bands

 Dr. Joseph Scheivert, Interim Assistant Director of Bands

 Dr. Joseph Scheivert is the Assistant Director of Bands at Kennesaw State University, where he works with the athletic band program, conducts the University Band, and is an Assistant Professor in the School of Music.
-Last year, as the Interim Director of Bands at UNC Charlotte, he directed the Pride of Niner Nation Marching Band, 49er Basketball Band, and Symphonic Band and taught courses in conducting and marching band techniques.
+Previously, as Interim Director of Bands at UNC Charlotte, he directed the Pride of Niner Nation Marching Band, 49er Basketball Band, and Symphonic Band and taught courses in conducting and marching band techniques.
 Scheivert completed the D.M.A. in Wind Conducting program at the University of Iowa as a student of Dr. Mark Heidel, where he conducted concert ensembles, led the Iowa Pep Band, and served as a drill writer, arranger, and instructor of the Hawkeye Marching Band under the direction of Prof. Kevin Kastens.
 His dissertation research focused on policies and procedures developed by the Big Ten Conference marching bands in response to issues such as social media use, copyright concerns, and hazing.
 He has recently presented at The Midwest Clinic and the CBDNA Athletic Band Symposium.

 Dr. Scheivert previously taught instrumental music at international schools in Asia, first at International School Eastern Seaboard in Sri Racha, Thailand, followed by the Senri and Osaka International Schools of Kwansei Gakuin in Osaka, Japan.
 Both appointments afforded him opportunities to conduct diverse levels of performers, establish new ensembles and classes, and travel with students both domestically and internationally.
 He also taught choral and general music in Lewes, Delaware.